ERC-7945 - Confidential Transactions Supported Token

 Optional Accessor of "Confidential Total Supply"

-Confidentiality of transfer amount makes it hard to support such field like totalSupply() in ERC-20.
-Because when it comes to the token "mint" or "burn", if every user in this contract can access totalSupply() as well as decrypt it, these users will know the actual token value to be minted or burnt by comparing the totalSupply() before and after such operations, which means that confidentiality no longer exists.
+Confidentiality of transfer amount makes it hard to support a field like totalSupply() in ERC-20.
+When it comes to token minting or burning, if every user in this contract can access totalSupply() as well as decrypt it, these users will know the actual token value minted or burned by comparing the totalSupply() before and after such operations, which means that confidentiality no longer exists.

-Contract implementation can optionally support confidentialTotalSupply() by evaluating if anti-money laundry (see next part) and audit are required.
-That would be much more plausible by making a small group of parties can know the plaintext total supply behind confidentialTotalSupply().
+Contract implementations can optionally support confidentialTotalSupply() by evaluating whether anti-money laundering (see next part) and audit are required.
+That would be much more plausible by allowing a small group of parties to know the plaintext total supply behind confidentialTotalSupply().

-To support audit of confidential transactions and total supply, especially such token issuers are banks or other financial institutes supervised by governments or monetary authorities, confidential transactions can be implemented without changing confidentialTransfer method signature, by encoding more info into parameters.
+To support audit of confidential transactions and total supply, especially when such token issuers are banks or other financial institutions supervised by governments or monetary authorities, confidential transactions can be implemented without changing the confidentialTransfer method signature, by encoding more information into parameters.

-For example in Zether-like implementation^2, if token transfers are required to be audited, confidentialTransfer caller encrypts transfer value redundantly under public keys of caller's, to's, a group of auditors', which makes it possible that related parties can exactly know the real value behind.
+For example, in a Zether-like implementation^2, if token transfers are required to be audited, the confidentialTransfer caller encrypts transfer value redundantly under public keys of caller's, to's, and a group of auditors', which makes it possible for related parties to know the real value behind it exactly.
 So does confidentialTotalSupply().

 Fat Token

-ERC-20 interfaces will bring much more usability and utilities to confidential transaction supported tokens, realizing general confidentiality meantime.
+ERC-20 interfaces will bring much more usability and utility to confidential-transaction-supported tokens, realizing general confidentiality in the meantime.

 Backwards Compatibility